Korey Lee Preview, Player Props: White Sox vs. Athletics

 - Lee hit .160 with two doubles and a walk.

-- In two of 11 games a season ago, Lee got aboard via a hit, including one game with multiple hits.
+- Lee got a hit in two of 11 games last season, with multiple hits in one of those games.

-- He did not hit a home run last year in the 11 games he appeared in.
+- Including all 11 games when he logged a plate appearance a season ago, he did not hit a home run.

-- Lee drove in a run in two of 11 games last year, with multiple RBIs once.
+- Lee drove in a run in two of 11 games last season, with multiple RBIs once.

 - He did not score in any of the 11 games he played in last season.